wcfolk/venturer-camp-2023-docs/README.md

 Within each of the folders, any additional resources for the document as well as the `.tex` can be stored.
 The final `.pdf` file should also be left in here.

 ## Template
 The template below should be used for all documents produced.
 The `\section{Introduction}` and line below should be replaced with the contents of the document.
+The `\backpage` command provides a back page to the document which includes links to the Woodcraft & Venturer Camp websites and some basic information about the project.
 ```tex
 \documentclass[a4paper, 11pt]{report}